georgeslabreche/opssat-orbitai/results/OPERATIONS.md

 # OrbitAI Ground Operations
 SpaceShell commands were sent to the spacecraft's Satellite Experimental Processing Platform (SEPP) in order to configure and run the OrbitAI app.
 These commands are written files referred to as "macros" by the Flight Control Tream (FCT).
 Their execution is summarized here.
 The macro executions and their logs are archived in the `scripts` and `logs` directories.
+Missing macro logs indicate that the macro failed to run (e.g., due to not bitlock).
 The files operate on OrbitAI's `exp144` directory in the SEPP's file system.
 ## Summary
 This is a summary of FCT operations to run the OrbitAI app.
 ### Pass 7330